EasyJet counts $160 million loss from cancellations | Business

 - United Kingdom

-British low-cost airline EasyJet said the disruption caused by staff shortages on its aircraft and in airports cost it 133 million pounds ($160.3 million) in the three months to the end of June, but it added that operations had improved in July.
+British low-cost airline EasyJet said cancellations and delays caused by staff shortages at airports and in the air had cost it 133 million pounds ($160.3 million) in the three months to the end of June, but it added that operations had improved in July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)